davidlattimore/wild/README.md

 The plan is to eventually make it incremental, however that isn't yet implemented.
 It is however already pretty fast even without incremental linking.

-For production builds, its recommended to use a more mature linker like GNU ld or LLD.
+For production builds, it's recommended to use a more mature linker like GNU ld or LLD.

 During development, if you'd like faster warm build times, then you could give Wild a try.
 It's at the point now where it should be usable for development purposes provided you're developing on